Aquamarine

 What does it mean if your birthstone is aquamarine?

 March.
-In ancient times, people believed the traditional birthstone of March, protected seafarers in helping them clearly remember their loved ones when they were far away at sea.
+In ancient times, people believed the traditional birthstone of March protected seafarers in helping them clearly remember their loved ones when they were far away at sea.
 Wearing the stone promotes creativity, hope, self-expression and courage.

 Are aquamarines rare?

 Why does it cost so much more than blue topaz that’s almost the same color?
 Blue topaz is more common because the color is produced by treating colorless topaz with radiation.
-It is rarer in nature, especially in fine color.
+Aquamarine is rarer in nature, especially in fine color.
 Its long history as a gem also adds to its collectability.

 What does an aquamarine engagement ring mean?